Anemia in Dogs: Causes, Symptoms, and Bloodwork Explained

 - • IV fluids: Maintain blood pressure and circulation

-- • Blood loss: Stop bleeding, treat wounds, parasite control
+- • Blood loss: Stop bleeding source, surgery if needed, parasite treatment

-- • IMHA: Immunosuppressive drugs like prednisone or cyclosporine
+- • IMHA: Immunosuppressive drugs (prednisone, cyclosporine, mycophenolate)

-- • Kidney disease: Erythropoietin injections, treat underlying kidney problems
+- • Kidney disease: Erythropoietin injections (Epogen), treat underlying kidney problems

 Supportive Care:

-- • Activity restriction: Limit exercise until red cell counts improve
+- • Activity restriction: Limit exercise until HCT improves

 - • High-quality diet: Support red cell production with good nutrition

-- • Regular monitoring: Frequent CBCs to track progress
+- • Regular monitoring: Frequent CBCs to track recovery

 Prognosis and Recovery